Child Custody: What to Expect if You’re Unmarried in TexasBy Jad J. Stepp, In Divorce, 0 Comments

 Fathers who wish to have parental rights must first establish paternity.
 Those who fail to do so have essentially no rights when it comes to child custody and visitation.
 Likewise, the legal parent has no avenue through which to obtain child support.

-What Should an Unmarried Father in Texas Do to Gain Child Custody?
+What Should an Unmarried Father in Texas Do to Gain Child Custody in Houston?

 For an unmarried father to receive parental rights in Texas, he must establish paternity in one of two ways: